Almarai Company Earnings Call Transcripts

 -

 Q1 2025 saw 6% revenue and net income growth, driven by strong GCC performance and robust execution during Ramadan.
-Capital investments rose, margins were pressured by higher diesel and commodity costs, but efficiency initiatives are expected to offset these impacts.
+Margin pressures from diesel and commodity costs are being addressed through efficiency programs, while significant capital investments support future growth.

 Fiscal Year 2024